jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: When does Death Strike determine if Lady Deathstrike has survived the Combat if I bring her into combat with an MC with Dramatic Entrance?
 If she isn't stunned by the Attacking MC and activated Death Strike will the MC get 2 wounds even though Dramatic Entrance will KO her at the end of combat?

+A: To survive combat means to be unstunned at the conclusion of combat resolution; The survival check/combat resolution is distinctly before end of combat effects triggering.
+So yes, the MC will get 2 wounds.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+---

+Q: How does Lady's Deathstrike's Death Strike ability interact with Luke Cage's Impervious skin? would he negate both wounds?

+A: Impervious Skin would not apply because it only prevents wounds from getting stunned, it does NOT prevent wounds given another way.
+The wound given by Lady Deathstrike's Super Power is NOT from stunning, it is given directly by the resolving effect.

+^(Source: FB Post - Chad Daniel - UDE Approved)

 # [Lambert](http://vs.tcgbrowser.com/images/cards/big/PRD-049.jpg)
 *Set: The Predator Battles*